Point counts, automorphisms, and gonalities of Shimura curves: Introduction

 \section{Introduction}

-In \cite{DLMS}, the authors provide an algorithm for computing the number of points on $X$ over a finite field $\F_q$ for $X$ a member of a wide family of modular curves and their quotients by Atkin--Lehner involutions.
-A main focus in the referenced article is on finding explicit curves which achieve the largest known point counts among curves of a fixed genus $g$ over a finite field $\F_q$ of fixed cardinality.
-Indeed, the authors found among the studied families of modular curves many new examples achieving the largest known point counts over small finite fields of characteristic up to $19$ at the time of publication based on data available at \cite{ManyPoints} (see \cite[\S 6]{DLMS}).
-Their work is extended in \cite{DLMS25} to a larger family including all the possible Atkin--Lehner quotients.
+In \cite{DLMS}, Dose--Lido--Mercuri--Stirpe provide an algorithm for computing the number of points on $X$ over a finite field~$\F_q$ for $X$ a member of a wide family of modular curves and their quotients by Atkin--Lehner involutions.
+A main focus in the referenced article is on finding explicit curves which achieve the largest known point counts among curves of a fixed genus~$g$ over a finite field~$\F_q$ of fixed cardinality.
+Indeed, the referenced authors found among the studied families of modular curves many new examples achieving the largest known point counts over small finite fields of characteristic up to $19$ at the time of publication of their work based on data available at \cite{ManyPoints} (see \cite[\S 6]{DLMS}).
+Their work is extended in \cite{DLMS26} to a larger family including all the possible Atkin--Lehner quotients.

-In the current work, we implement a similar algorithm for the Shimura curves $X_0^D(N)$ over $\Q$ and their Atkin--Lehner quotients, parameterizing abelian surfaces with level structure and with potential quaternionic multiplication by the indefinite rational quaternion algebra of discriminant $D$ over $\Q$.
-The $D=1$ case recovers the modular curve setting of \cite{DLMS}, so we take $D>1$ in this work.
-Our main algorithm is achieved using an isogeny due to Ribet (see \cref{Ribet_isog}) in combination with the methods of \cite{DLMS}, and it has the following form.
+In the current work, we implement a similar algorithm for the Shimura curves $X_0^D(N)$ over~$\Q$ and their Atkin--Lehner quotients, parameterizing abelian surfaces with level structure and with potential quaternionic multiplication by the indefinite quaternion algebra over~$\Q$ of discriminant~$D$.
+The case $D=1$ recovers the modular curve setting of \cite{DLMS}, so we take $D>1$ in this work.
+Our main algorithm is achieved using an isogeny due to Ribet (see \cref{Ribet_isog} below) in combination with the methods of \cite{DLMS}, and it has the following form.

 \begin{remark} As \cref{algorithm: introduction_version} is described above, it includes computations of eigenvalues for the action of Hecke operators on a suitable basis of cusp forms of weight~$2$ associated to isogeny factors of the Jacobian of the modular curve $X_0(DN)$.
 In practice, for the purpose of speed, one can take such data as input.
 For computations described in this paper, we use such data obtained from \cite{LMFDB} (see \cref{section: point_counts} for further discussion). \end{remark}